 Russell Wilson or Lamar Jackson?
-If you think the NFL’s MVP race has a frontrunner, think again
+If you think the NFL’s MVP race has a front-runner, think again

 Both the Seahawks and Ravens are 8-2, locked in the heart of the playoff chase in their respective conferences.
 Both Wilson and Jackson have several high-profile games remaining to polish their cases, starting this weekend, when Seattle travels to Philadelphia on Sunday and Baltimore is at the Rams on Monday night.

-The Seahawks still have a prime-time games on the following Monday night against the Vikings and then the next Sunday night against the Rams.
+The Seahawks still have prime-time games on the following Monday night against the Vikings and then the next Sunday night against the Rams.
 And since recency bias seems to be rampant in MVP analysis — witness the Jackson surge last week while Wilson was out of sight, out of mind during a bye week — Wilson has a huge opportunity to close his case in the season finale versus the 49ers.
 It’s a game that might determine the division champion or even the top seed in the conference.

 The Ravens, meanwhile, still have a huge game against the 49ers for Jackson to make his mark, as well as a Thursday night game against the Browns.